SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q19: Difference between state and props**

-- State - internal, mutable(can modify), use for dynamic data.
+- State - internal, mutable(can modify because it belongs to the component itself), use for dynamic data.
-- Props - external, immutable, use for passing data to child components.
+- Props - external, immutable(because they are passed from parent to child and should not be changed by the child component), use for passing data to child components.
 ```txt
 Parent Component (holds props/state)
         |